How to prepare your child for this

 Use your imagination

 We hope this blog was helpful and you probably had most of it covered in your mind.
+Allow this transition of a new sibling into the home to be an easy one.
 This is a special time for all the family and your child will be so excited to see you and your latest arrival on your return.

 Why a UK boarding school?
 Thinking of sending your child overseas to study in the UK?
 Read here about why affluent families are choosing this option.